-So, if you compare the expression is obtained from the analytical method and from the method of ICs so, you have these relations between s dot and theta 2 dot.
-Now vanishing of the Jacobean as we have mentioned relates to the singularity of the mechanism.
-These singularities are the dead centre the singular configurations, the configurations where the Jacobian is singular or non invertible.
-These are the singular configurations or the dead centre configurations of the mechanism and we have discussed the dead centre configurations.
-We have drawn the dead centre configurations.
+So, if you compare the expression is obtained from the analytical method and from the method of ICs.
+So, you have these relations between s dot and theta 2 dot.
+Now vanishing of the Jacobian as we have mentioned relates to the singularity of the mechanism this singularities are the dead center the singular configuration the configurations where the Jacobian is singular or non-invertible these are the singular configurations or the dead center configurations of the mechanism and we have discussed the dead center configurations we have drawn the dead center configurations.
 So, let me show that.
-So, this is one dead center configuration of the mechanism where you have this is theta 2, this is theta 3.
-So, where you have theta 2 equal to theta 3 so that is dead center configuration as you can very easily see from here because if theta 2 equals theta 3, then sin of that expression in the numerator goes to 0.
+So, this is one dead center configuration of the mechanism where you have this is theta 2 this is theta 3.
+So, where you have theta 2 equal to theta 3.
+So, that is dead center configuration as you can very easily see from here because if theta 2 equals theta 3 then sin of that expression in the numerator goes to 0.

 So, irrespective of the value of theta 2 dot s dot must go to 0.
 So, it is the extreme configuration of the slider, as I have drawn out here.

-There was another configuration or another possibility.
-This was the other dead center configuration.
+There was another configuration or another possibility; this was the other dead center configuration.
 We are names for them this is the folded configuration and this is the open configuration.
-So, here also the Jacobian vanishes so, let us see why.
+So, here also the Jacobian vanishes so let us see why.

 So, this angle is theta 2 and the angle theta 3 is this.
 You can very easily see that theta 2 is theta 3 plus 180 degree.
-So, theta 2 is theta 3 plus pi radian which means that theta 2 minus theta 3 is pi which means sin of pi comes in the numerator of the Jacobian; so, it vanishes.
+So, theta 2 is theta 3 plus pi radian, which mean that theta 2 minus theta 3 is pi which means sin of pi comes in the numerator of the Jacobian so it vanishes.
+So, this is the configuration whether Jacobian vanishes so these are singular configurations of the forward velocity relations; that means, given theta 2 dot finding out s dot.

-So, this is the configuration whether Jacobian vanishes.
-So, these are singular configurations of the forward velocity relations; that means, given theta 2 dot finding out s dot.
-So, the Jacobian becomes singular at this these 2 configurations and therefore, these are the dead center configurations of the mechanism.
-There is another set of dead center configurations which we have also looked at just to reiterate the point.
+So, the Jacobian becomes singular at this these 2 configurations and therefore, these are the dead center configurations of the mechanism, there is another set of dead center configurations which we have also looked at just to reiterate the point.
+So, here this is theta 2 and this angle theta 3, this 90 degree what happens that when theta 3 is 90 degree as you can see here cosine of 90 degree is 0.

-So, here this is theta 2 and this angle theta 3, this is 90 degree, what happens that then theta 3 is 90 degree as you can see here cosine of 90 degree is 0.
-So, therefore, this vanishes in this configuration therefore, irrespective of value of s dot which is the slider velocity irrespective of the value of s dot.
-This link is not going to move, theta 2 dot is 0 theta 2 dot becomes 0 which means this link is fixed at this configuration.

-So, whenever this velocity goes to 0, what happens is it changes or a reverses direction the link will reverse direction.
+So, therefore, this vanishes in this configuration therefore, irrespective of value of s dot which is the slider velocity irrespective of the value of s dot, this link is not going to move theta 2 dot is 0.
+Theta 2 dot becomes 0 which means this link is fixed at this configuration.
+So, whenever this velocity goes to 0 what happens is it changes a reverses direction the link will reverse direction.
 So, when it reverses direction it comes to a stop and then reverses.
-So, this is that extreme configuration of theta 2 and the same thing will happen in another kind of configuration where this theta 2, theta 3 is minus 90 degree.
-This is minus 90 degree theta 3 is minus 90 degree.
-So, then also this Jacobian inverse vanishes.

-Once again this is a dead center configuration the link 2 gets locked; that means, it comes to a momentary stop, you cannot have any velocity of link 2 at this configuration.
+So, this is that extreme configuration of theta 2, and the same thing will happen in another kind of configuration where this theta 2 theta 3 is minus 90 degree this is minus 90-degree theta 3 is minus 90 degree so then also this Jacobian inverse vanishes.
+Once again this is dead center configuration the link to gets locked; that means, it comes to a momentary stop you cannot have any velocity of link 2 at this configuration.
 So, these are the dead center configurations of the 3R1P chain of type 1.